 An impending health hazard, possibility of an act/incident being considered as undesirable, indication of likely unethical activity, damage to the reputation of the University, misappropriation of funds or damage to equipment.

 Termination / Resignation / Superannuation

-Members on resignation / termination / superannuation may have the right to take copies of their research outcomes after getting approval from the Registrar with the concurrence of the President – Jain University Trust.
+Members on resignation / termination / superannuation may have the right to take copies of their research outcomes after getting approval from the Registrar with the concurrence of the President – Jain (Deemed-to-be University) Trust.
 The originals will be retained by the University.

 If a PI resigns and leaves to join another institution, Co-PI will take over the project responsibilities with the approval of the Registrar.
-However, Jain University reserves the right to copies of research data.
+However, Jain (Deemed-to-be University) reserves the right to copies of research data.
 Wherever, there is no Co-PI, the PI shall complete the project before leaving the University.

 Confidentiality and Secrecy